 Add an Image to a Page

-- Click the Media Library button in the center of the editor that looks like this:
+Click your page where the image should go and then click the Media Library button in the center of the editor that looks like this:

 - Click the "Browse" button, then browse your computer until you find the image you want to upload.

 - Add the Alt Text for that image in the Alternative text field.

 - Click the "Save and Insert" button to insert your image where your cursor was.

 - To change the alignment of your photo, click on it to select it and select one of the alignment options on the right side of the dialog box that appears above or below the image.
 The Left or Right alignment have the text wrap around the image, while the Centered option does not have text wrap around the image.
 "Center" is the default setting but can be changed at any time by clicking the image and selecting a different alignment from the pop up dialog box.

 - You can also select a crop ratio and size.
 Crop Custom is the original ratio and size the image was when uploaded.

 Note: If you need to add more than 5 images, it could be easier to add them all at once.
 See Upload Multiple Images for more information.